Diego-Viero/Syncthing-status-icon-Obsidian-plugin/README.md

 ## Requirements
 - A running Syncthing instance (typically on `localhost:8384`).
-- An API key generated from your Syncthing interface (Settings -> GUI -> API Key).
+- An API key generated from your Syncthing interface (Settings -> General -> API Key).

 ## How It Works
 1. The plugin periodically sends requests to your local Syncthing instance (`localhost:8384`).